OcampoPythonZen/juzar/development.md

 - [ ] Implement model sharing functionality

 ### 3. Page Structure (Planned)

+-- Considerations: use into templates the header, menu and footer as parts to be included in the others sections using php fragments. in the footer also use a function to print the year dynamically.

 - [ ] Create header section
   - [ ] Responsive navigation
   - [ ] Logo integration